ALF Oregon Class 48

 Nansi Lopez Comes with 20 years of working in the nonprofit and private sectors.
 As the Policy Director of the Latino Policy Council (LPC), Centro's advocacy division, she identifies local, state, and federal policies that negatively impact Latinos, immigrants, refugees, and other disenfranchised community groups.
 Her role requires working in partnership with the government and the private sector to create systems change through policy recommendations and best practices to improve access and service delivery through an equity lens for all Latinos in Washington County.

-Aoi Nathalia Mizushima (she/her/ella) — Portland
+Aoi Nathalia Mizushima, MD (she/her/ella) — Portland

 Alison Mostue (she/her) — Medford